 To give a sense of the energy and enthusiasm of the volunteers, a few photos are in order!

-CLICK ON ANY IMAGE TO VIEW FULL SIZED IMAGES
+CLICK ON ANY IMAGE TO OPEN THE GALLERY FOR FULL SIZED IMAGES

 (Depending upon your connection, it may take a few seconds to load)